TheJumpCloud/jcapi-python/jcapiv2/docs/SystemsApi.md

 Get System FDE Key

-Public is OFF on purpose, this is not intended to be published  Retrieve the current (latest) fde key saved for this system.
+This endpoint will return the current (latest) fde key saved for a system.

 ### Example
 ```python